Menu

 Desmoplastic Mesothelioma Treatment

-Desmoplastic mesothelioma treatment varies for each case.
-Due to its rarity, this type of mesothelioma does not yet have a definitive treatment plan.
+Desmoplastic mesothelioma treatment varies for each patient.
 Doctors usually follow general mesothelioma treatment practices, personalized for a patient’s needs.

 Regardless of the specific stage and location, palliative care is available throughout a patient’s mesothelioma journey.
 Palliative care methods can help patients manage symptoms, side effects and emotional needs.